 Why Does it Matter from a Therapeutic Standpoint?

-The understanding that our sense of self it impermanent has many positive ramifications from a therapeutic standpoint.
+The understanding that our sense of self is impermanent has many positive ramifications from a therapeutic standpoint.
 This means that the internal struggles we have today need not define us.
 It may feel like they do and that they always will.
 But science has demonstrated that our thought patterns are, much like our bodies, changing over time.
 We can train our brains in such a way that the thoughts that plague us today need to continue to be an issue in the future.
 We can grow and evolve in positive ways!

 Many people say they are struggling to discover who they are.
 If “you” are constantly changing there may be no discovery to make.
-Perhaps it’s best to accept the circumstances of the moment you are in so you can use them to create “you” in the moment to come?
+Perhaps it’s best to accept the circumstances of the moment you are in so you can use them to create “you” in the moment to come.

 Talk About “You” With a Counselor Today.